almahmudbd/mtim.github.io/ruqyah/evileye.md

 > Jabir bin 'Abdullah reported that Allah's Messenger (may the peace and blessings of Allah be upon him) granted permission to the family of Hazm to do ruqyah (in mitigating the effect of the poison of) the snake, and, he said to Asma' daughter of 'Umais:
 "What is this that I see the children of my brother [Ja'far] lean?
 Are they not fed properly?"
 She said: "No, but they fall under the influence of an evil eve."
 He said: "Use ruqyah."
 She recited (the words of incantation before him), whereupon he (by approving them) said: "Yes, use this incantation for them."

 > 'Urwah ibn az-Zubayr told him that the Messenger of Allah, may Allah bless him and grant him peace, entered the house of Umm Salamah, the wife of the Prophet (may the peace and blessings of Allah be upon him).
 There was a child weeping in the house, and they told him that it was from the evil eye.
-Urwah said that the Messenger of Allah, (may the peace and blessings of Allah be upon him) said, "Why do you not find someone to make ruqyah to protect [the child] from the evil eye?"
+'Urwah said that the Messenger of Allah, (may the peace and blessings of Allah be upon him) said, "Why do you not find someone to make ruqyah to protect [the child] from the evil eye?"

 From the benefits of these hadeeth: